 Weibo is the most open social network in China, users can see posts from anyone, this helps your content and game go viral.

 DouYu is a Chinese video live streaming service.
 The site is the largest of its kind in China with 163.6 million monthly active users in 2019.

 Youku Tudou (优酷) is a video hosting service based in Beijing, China.
 It operates as a subsidiary of Alibaba Group Holding Limited.

-Bilibili (哔哩哔哩) is a Chinese video sharing website based in Shanghai, themed around animation, comic, and game, where users can submit, view and add commentary subtitles on videos.
+Bilibili (哔哩哔哩) is a Chinese video-sharing website based in Shanghai, themed around animation, comic, and game, where users can submit, view and add commentary subtitles on videos.

 Bilibili has developed several unique features that enable it to distinguish itself from other platforms.
 The site allows its viewers to send real-time comments that run across the screen while the video is playing, which significantly increases the sense of engagement.
 Bilibili creates a community for Chinese gamers to share their gaming experience.

 Do you want to know more about How to market your video game in China?
-Contact GMA a digital marketing agency, specialized in Chinese digital market.
+Contact GMA a digital marketing agency, specialized in the Chinese digital market.

 Read also :